- Published on

 AI in a Privacy-First App

 A core aspect of CountPesa is privacy.
-The app stores all user data locally in the browser using IndexedDB.
-There's no server-side storage, nor data shared, even with me as the developer.
-This created an interesting challenge.
-How could the app use AI without sharing the user's data?
+The app stores all user data locally in the browser using IndexedDB without any server-side storage.

 Natural Language Query Translation